Here’s feedback from 4 veterinarians about the information in our story.

 Story published on May 21, 2021

-Many declawing vets, when asked why they are performing this inhumane amputation (declaw) procedure, respond by bringing up the suicide rate in the veterinary profession.
+Many declawing vets, when asked why they are performing declaw procedures, respond by bringing up the suicide rate in the veterinary profession.

 Why do declawing vets always bring up suicide?
 Are the two horrible issues related?